Mental health

 A Practical Guide for Parents and Professionals

-Many children with Autism Spectrum Disorder (ASD) have a restricted dietary range, and this book provides parents with advice and training on how to deal with this condition and achieve [...]
+Many children with Autism Spectrum Disorder (ASD) have a restricted dietary range, and this book provides parents with suggestions and training on how to deal with this condition and achieve a healthier and more balanced diet.
+Now described as Avoidant or Restrictive Food Intake Disorder (ARFID), it is due to sensory hypersensitivity, and it can impact upon the health of the child, upon the family, and upon social integration.

 The Incredible 5-Point Scale